Hard Drive Data Destruction Policy (Wiping or Physical Destruction)

 We do not remove towers or other desktop computers from the premises.

-We will not remove equipment that doesn't need to be sanitized, such as switches or monitors.
+We will not remove equipment that doesn't need data destruction, such as switches or monitors.
 This is not intended to be a "junk removal" service.
 We only take devices that we are sanitizing.

-The Data Sanitization Fee applies to both scenarios — successful wipe or physical destruction — as both methods provide secure data sanitization and require technician time, handling, and verification.
+The Data Destruction Fee applies to both scenarios — successful wipe or physical destruction — as both methods provide secure data sanitization and require technician time, handling, and verification.

 For internal.
 NOT for Customer: If we are going to be onsite at this customer's location anyway, the wipe fee still applies, although we may at our discretion waive or reduce the pickup fee.